 https://www. in front of the address (even if it's short, just for aesthetics).

 The staff page shows all the short bios in a random order.
 In the top you will see some buttons to filter people by groups (unfortunately also shown in random order).
 These groups are set via the tags in the right side of the Editor.
 Please mark all that are appropriate to you.
+If you want to participate in the DAWN Journal Club (you should!), please also tick the "Journal Clubbers" group.

 If you click an image, the long bio will pop up in a "modal".
 The bio itself is edited in the Text Editor tab.
 There's another tab called Beaver Builder, which is a website builder that I've installed for creating pages, but unfortunately it doesn't work with the WP Team Pro plugin, so don't click it.